 Q. On that note, what’s your favorite song from the score?

 A. Oh that’s hard!
 I was thinking of that the other day.
 Every time a song in the show comes up you’re like “Oh I forgot this one…” or “That’s my favorite one!”
 I don’t know.
 I’d have to say that it changes from day to day.
 Of my tunes, I’d have to say “Everything’s Alright.”
 I love “Gethsemane (I Only Want to Say).”
-It’s really tough to pick one.
+It’s tough to pick one.

 Q. Your thoughts on this — 40 years on, why is JCS still performed and relevant?

-A. This is a bit of a guess, but… the superstardom has become more and more of a craze in our culture.
+A. This is a bit of a guess, but… superstardom has become more and more of a craze in our culture.
 The message is hitting me harder than it has before when Judas sings “Superstar” at the end, you know, it’s not a fun rock and roll song.
-He actually asks some very pertinent questions.
+He asks some very pertinent questions.
 Sometimes you take somebody’s teachings, and then suddenly, you turn that person into a megastar.
 It becomes a focus, the focus becomes less about the teachings and more about the individual who’s getting this fame and height, I guess like any spiritual leader.
 So, it gives us a chance to examine that a little bit and to ask some of those questions again, especially in the age of the Paris Hiltons.
 The superstars of the world are fascinating.
-You tend to ask questions like “Why?” and why we tend to have these people with that status.
+You tend to ask questions like “Why?” and why do we tend to have these people with that status?
 I think every culture needs heroes, and we all need leaders.
 It’s interesting how far we can go.
 Look at the [Royal] wedding.
 It was a phenomenon, and you’re like, “Wow!”
 It’s crazy, our need and our desire to get obsessive about people.
-What is it about, really?
+What is it about?
 What is our need to do this?
 I think it’s a very interesting question.
 I also think the story itself is really powerful.
 Christianity is a huge religion.
 It affects so many people differently.
 So, it’s interesting to tell this story in this particular way.
 People have very passionate opinions on it — negative and positive.
 It’s always a source of debate, and it’s a great show.

-Q. Have you ever interacted with any of the original cast, be it in a production of the show or in the course of your career?
+Q. Have you ever interacted with any of the original cast, be it in a production of the show or the course of your career?